nasa/scrub/docs/usage.md

 **Note**: P10 checks are only applicable to C/C++ analysis.

 \* CodeQL does not require a license to perform analysis, but there are restrictions on its usage.
 Please refer to the [full license](https://github.com/github/codeql-cli-binaries/blob/main/LICENSE.md) for more information.

 \** SonarQube analysis of C/C++ code requires the Enterprise Edition, which requires a license.

 ## Known Limitations

 SCRUB is currently not compatible with Windows system due to differences in how the tools are executed on Windows.

+Some tools that analyze C/C++ must be pre-configured to support various compilers.
+Not every tool supports every compiler.
+Please refer to the tool documentation for more information on which compilers are supported.

 ## Installation and Setup